QnnOkabayashi/curse-lang/README.md

 # Curse

-Curse is a toy programming language inspired by the question: _How can we bend syntax to create the most readable, yet syntactically consistent programming language?_
+Curse is a statically-typed toy programming language inspired by the question: _How can we bend syntax to create the most readable, yet syntactically consistent programming language?_

+Currently, it's founded on two core ideas.

+## 1. Function chaining should be natural

 For example, every function is a binary function called using infix notation.